Vinyl Records Value Guide

 Good record looks as often listened, with noticeable scratches or fingerprints, without the gloss of the new board.
-However, it still can be heard, along with a noticeable noise.
+However, it still can be heard, along with noticeable noise.
 There is a noticeable loss of dynamics due to use.
-It should not skip or reproduce the same groove, not to have a loud cracking as deep trace of damage.
+It should not skip or reproduce the same groove, not to have a loud cracking as a deep trace of damage.
 When listening to all these shortcomings should not affect the enjoyment of music, although you can hear background noise.
-Washing can fix the sound and reduce noise, but can not exceed to the category VG.
+Washing can fix the sound and reduce noise, but can not exceed the category VG.

 COVER of a G condition record looks used in every sense.
 Torn cover, assembled with tape (not opaque), can have labels, pencil or marker, but not in capital letters.
 Packs can have a look “dirty”, hard-to-read labels.
-If the inscriptions can not be read, then cover has a rating of “poor”, and as such – worthless.
+If the inscriptions can not be read, then the cover has a rating of “poor”, and as such – worthless.

 Record of G + grade.
 Washing is improving the situation, but can not exceed in VG grade.